 On this map, you can see the location of Costa Rica on a world map.
 With a size of 51,100 km2 (19,700 sq mi), it is one of the smaller countries.

 International Flight Map - How Do I Get to Costa Rica?

 Liberia (LIR), on the other hand, is the more popular destination for flights from the United States and Canada.
 Thus, you have a few more options in these regards.
-From Canada, you are served by four airlines, and although the focus is on East Coast hubs, Toronto and Montréal, there are some options for those on the Western coast to find a direct flight.
+From Canada, you are served by four airlines, and although the focus is on East Coast hubs, Toronto and Montréal, there are some options for those on the West coast to find a direct flight.
 The United States also has a similar amount of options when it comes to flights, and you will easily be able to get to Liberia from the United States.
 You will have eight options in regards to airlines, those being; American, United, Delta, Alaska Airlines, JetBlue, Southwest, Spirit, and Volaris.
-Finally, for those traveling in from Europe, you will be best served by TUI Airways which have direct flights from London to Liberia, and will have you in the sun in no time.
+Finally, for those traveling in from Europe, you will be best served by TUI Airways which have direct flights from London to Liberia and will have you in paradise in no time.

 When is the Best Time to Visit?

 Weather: For most of the country, the dry summer months run from December through April.
-The rainy season begins in May and reaches it's peak in September and October.
-However there are some exceptions to this rule.
+The rainy season begins in May and reaches its peak in September and October.
+However, there are some exceptions to this rule.
 The Caribbean Coast and the Arenal Volcano typically experience a "mini summer" in September and October - while the Northern Province of Guanacaste is drier year round.

 Things to Do: December to April are perfect for surfing on the Caribbean Coast while you will find better conditions on the Pacific Coast from May to November.
 The dry season is perfect for birdwatching as you'll see many migratory birds along with all the local varieties.
 Animals such as whales and turtles typically appear throughout the country during specific months.